-Carney's highlighting of potential economic and financial catastrophe gave sharp focus to data from the World Economic Forum, which year upon year reported extreme weather as the leading cause of financial losses suffered by companies, economies, and societies across the world.
+Carney's highlighting of potential economic and financial catastrophe gave sharp focus to data from the World Economic Forum, which year upon year reported extreme weather as the leading cause of financial losses suffered by companies, economies and societies across the world.

 Climate change is driving the increased frequency and severity of extreme weather events, as well as long-term changes to the Earth, such as temperature rise itself, ocean warming and acidification, and sea-level rise.
-Keeping global warming under 2°C might avert catastrophe.
-But dramatic change cannot be avoided, due to the "locked-in" effects of past emissions.
+Achieving the Paris Agreement will keep global warming under 2°C, averting catastrophe.
+But dramatic change cannot be avoided, due to the 'locked-in' effects of past emissions.

-Major losses will continue unless very significant capital can be mobilized for investment in resilience.
+Major losses will continue unless very significant capital can be mobilised for investment in resilience.

 Looking at the big picture, there is strong logic for investing in resilience.
 Businesses and economies rely on strong asset systems and supply chains, and a secure and stable society, which provides both customer base and workforce.
-It is recognized that resilience supports growth and prosperity.
+It is recognised that resilience supports growth and prosperity.

-Despite this macroeconomic justification, standard responses to the losses caused by severe weather events are focused on disaster relief, repair, and recovery, rather than prevention.
-This strategy is inadequate in the face of worsening impacts - estimated to cause \$1 trillion of losses a year by the 2030s, if unchecked.
+Despite this macroeconomic justification, standard responses to the losses caused by severe weather events are focused on disaster relief, repair and recovery, rather than prevention.
+This strategy is inadequate in the face of worsening impacts - estimated to cause US\$1trn of losses a year by the 2030s, if unchecked.

-Forward-looking organizations have started to address physical risks to their assets with protection and adaptation measures, but remain vulnerable to wider risks posed to their supply chains, workforces, and customer base.
+Forward-looking organisations have started to address physical risks to their assets with protection and adaptation measures, but remain vulnerable to wider risks posed to their supply chains, workforces and customer base.
 Damage and disruption to any of these could severely harm business continuity.

 Building resilience involves more than investing to protect individual assets and companies.
-It demands an approach that deals with assets, supply chains, habitats, and society as a whole.
-It requires the creation of "community resilience."
+It demands an approach that deals with assets, supply chains, habitats and society as a whole - it requires the creation of 'community resilience'.

 The scale of investment needed to achieve this is huge.
 The Asian Development Bank calculates that the cost of making new infrastructure low/no carbon and resilient against climate impacts adds 15% to the capital cost.
-Added to that is the colossal investment needed to decarbonize and protect existing infrastructure.
-But studies show that the rate of return for creating such resilience, avoiding both direct and consequential losses, is between 4:1 and 11:1.
+Added to that is the colossal investment needed to decarbonise and protect existing infrastructure.
+But studies show that the rate of return for creating such resilience, so avoiding both direct and consequential losses, is between 4:1 and 11:1.